janderss0n/getting_and_cleaning_data_course_project_coursera/CodeBook.md

 written to the tidy_data.txt file.

 ### installAndLoadLibraries()
-This function will install (if not already installed) and load the packaged passed into this function.
+This function will install (if not already installed) and load the packages passed into this function.

 ### fetchData()
 This function will download the data zip file as well as extract the zip file if either of or both of